-There is a place where you can see the magical winter wonder land that you have seen in so many films for real!
+There is a place where you can experience the magical winter wonder land seen in so many films for real!
 This place is called Lapland and it's situated at the northernmost tips of Sweden, Finland and Norway.

 A stroll through the somewhat otherworldly landscape, a scenic ride on a Husky sleigh or a glimpse of the world‐famous Northern Lights will surely make your trip to Lapland a lifetime adventure to remember!